 While not necessary or required, Complainants and Respondents in both the Level I and Level II conduct process are permitted to be accompanied by no more than two support people of their choice.
-The support people are not able to directly participate in the hearing but may ask questions regarding the process prior to the hearing.
+Support people may ask questions regarding the process prior to the hearing.
+The support people are able to attend but not able to directly participate in the hearing.
+A Respondent from the same incident cannot be a support person in any hearing involving that incident.
 Information regarding the processing of any referral will only be shared while the Complainant/Respondent is present.

-F. Level I Hearing and Appeal Process

-Level I Hearing Process:
+F. Level I Hearing and Appeal Process Level I Hearing Process: